fklingler/mtgproxy/README.md

 It uses the amazing [Scryfall](https://www.scryfall.com) API.
 Thanks to [Harubex](https://github.com/Harubex) and its [scryfall](https://github.com/Harubex/scryfall) project for the [types](https://github.com/Harubex/scryfall/tree/master/src).

 It is inspired by the [proxygen project by Dryvnt](https://gitlab.com/Dryvnt/proxygen).
+The card templates are directly adapted from this project.

 ## Development